willkg/socorro-zero/docs/breakpad_reporting.rst

 How do reports get to the collector?
 ====================================

-Breakpad reports are submitted to a collector over HTTP.
+Breakpad reports are submitted to a collector with an HTTP POST.

 Things to know about the HTTP POST request:

-1. Incoming reports can be gzip compressed.
+1. Incoming HTTP payloads can be gzip compressed.

    This is particularly important for mobile.